-The Apple management framework for iOS and iPadOS gives organisations the ability to securely enrol devices in the corporate environment, wirelessly configure and update settings, monitor policy compliance, deploy apps and books, and remotely wipe or lock managed devices.
+The Apple management framework for iOS and iPadOS gives organizations the ability to securely enroll devices in the corporate environment, wirelessly configure and update settings, monitor policy compliance, deploy apps and books, and remotely wipe or lock managed devices.
 These management features are enabled by third-party MDM solutions.

 A variety of third-party MDM solutions are available to support different server platforms.
-Each solution offers different management consoles, features and pricing.
-Before choosing a solution, review the resources listed below to evaluate which management features are most relevant to your organisation.
+Each solution offers different management consoles, features, and pricing.
+Before choosing a solution, review the resources listed below to evaluate which management features are most relevant to your organization.
 In addition to third-party MDM solutions, a solution from Apple is available called Profile Manager, a feature of macOS Server.

-Learn more about managing device and corporate data: apple.com/uk/business/docs/resources/ Managing_Devices_and_Corporate_Data_on_iOS.pdf
+Learn more about managing device and corporate data: apple.com/business/docs/resources/ Managing_Devices_and_Corporate_Data_on_iOS.pdf

-Enrol in Apple Business Manager
+Enroll in Apple Business Manager

-Apple Business Manager is a web-based portal for IT administrators to deploy iPhone, iPad, iPod touch, Apple TV and Mac all from one place.
+Apple Business Manager is a web-based portal for IT administrators to deploy iPhone, iPad, iPod touch, Apple TV, and Mac all from one place.
 Working seamlessly with your mobile device management (MDM) solution, Apple Business Manager makes it easy to automate device deployment, purchase apps and distribute content, and create Managed Apple IDs for employees.

-The Device Enrolment Programme (DEP) and the Volume Purchase Programme (VPP) are now completely integrated into Apple Business Manager, so organisations can bring together everything needed to deploy Apple devices.
-These programmes will no longer be available from 1 December 2019.
+The Device Enrollment Program (DEP) and the Volume Purchase Program (VPP) are now completely integrated into Apple Business Manager, so organizations can bring together everything needed to deploy Apple devices.
+These programs will no longer be available starting December 1, 2019.